aa32555/YodaDB.com/README.md

 ydb

-d Start^%YDBWEB(1987) ; where 1987 is the year Im born but also a port, leave it blank, you're born in 8089
+# ; where 1987 is the year Im born but also a port, leave it blank, you're born in 8089
+#
+d Start^%YDBWEB(1987)
 git clone repo
 npm install
 ./node_modules/@quasar/app/bin/quasar-dev